Embedded Localization

 embedded_localization

-is very lightweight, and allows you to transparently store translations of attributes right inside each record — no extra database tables needed to store the localization data!
+is very lightweight, and allows you to transparently store multiple translations of attributes right inside each record — no extra database tables needed to store the localization data!
 Make sure that your database default encoding is UTF-8 or UFT-16.

 Model translations with embedded_localization